-This Vegetarian Pot Pie is an easy Sunday night dinner that just hits the spot on a cold winter's day.
-It's filled with roasted root vegetables, flavored with Garam Masala spice, creamy coconut milk and fresh sage.
+This Vegetarian Pot Pie is an easy vegetable pot pie that just hits the spot on a cold winter's day.
+It's a great vegetarian main course idea for any special occasion.
+It's filled with roasted root vegetables, flavored with Garam Masala spice, creamy coconut milk, and fresh sage.

 It's a wonderful combination of flavors that's pure comfort food and provides an unexpected twist on a cold-weather classic!

 This Vegetarian Pot Pie would also make a fantastic main dish for Thanksgiving dinner because it utilizes so many of the season's best vegetables and flavors.
 The coconut milk and exotic spices make it feel extra fancy and worthy of an event like Thanksgiving.